sakaarbhatia/Blockchain-based-trading/README.md

 Please note that all the mentioned steps are required

 1. Start an ethereum (geth) node OR a quorum node and type geth attach

-In geth console window, Launch scripts using command loadscript("<scriptName>") :
+	1. In geth console window, Launch scripts using command loadscript("<scriptName>") :
-a. createRetailAccounts.js : This script will create 10 retail organisation  accounts, unlock them, and transfer ethers to these accounts for transactions, Your coinbase should already have some ethers for this puropse *(Required for demo purposes)*
+	2. createRetailAccounts.js : This script will create 10 retail organisation  accounts, unlock them, and transfer ethers to these accounts for transactions, Your coinbase should already have some ethers for this puropse **(Required for demo purposes)**
-b. tokenDeploy.js : This script will deploy loyality tokens contract on the peer to peer network.
+	3. tokenDeploy.js : This script will deploy loyality tokens contract on the peer to peer network.
 Allot initial tokens to the genesis (caller) address.
 This script also returns the contract address.

 2. Update config.json :
-a. tokenAddress : Copy this address this field
+	1.tokenAddress : Copy this address this field
-b. nodeAddress : Enter node rpc address to which application will connect
+	2. nodeAddress : Enter node rpc address to which application will connect

 3. Update retailers.json :
-a.
-Add created addresses from createRetailAccounts.js to this json file and keep password as "retailers" //you can change it as per your address password *(Required for demo purposes)*
+	1. Add created addresses from createRetailAccounts.js to this json file and keep password as "retailers" //you can change it as per your address password **(Required for demo purposes)**

 4. MongoDB products
-a.
-Setup mongodb server and create a database named "loyaltyRewards"
+	1. Setup mongodb server and create a database named "loyaltyRewards"
-b. copy products.json from setup folder and use mongoimport to fill products collection mongoimport -d loyaltyRewards -c products --file products.json
+	2. copy products.json from setup folder and use mongoimport to fill products collection mongoimport -d loyaltyRewards -c products --file products.json

 5. Final Step is to add list of created retail addresses as genesis addresses in token contract (Allows them ownership in loyality points) using setGenesisAddressArray function of contract which accepts an array of addreses to make them owner.
 This function can only be called via an already owner.
 If not using console, you can you one of the server API to do this :